mehwaffle10/Waffle_Balance/README.md

 - Can still be picked up

 Trampoline
-- Increase bounce velocity from 10 to 12
+- Increase bounce velocity from 10 to 11
 - Bounce from all angles
 - No longer "medium" weight (no slow down while carrying)
 - Can use M1 and M2 while holding a trampoline
 	- Archers: Shoot arrows and grapple.
 Arrows always collide with trampoline
 	- Knights: Slash, jab, and shield as normal
 	- Builders: Can only dig, since selecting a block makes you drop what you are holding
-- Can bounce boulders into rock and roll mode
+- Can bounce boulders into rock and roll mode if a player is holding the trampoline
+- Now cost 100 wood and 80 coins so they can be bought with spawn mats but are less spammable

 Warboats
 - Can't be captured